COVID-19 Safety Plan

 The format of the Plan is based on the specific template provided by NSW Health for libraries.

 This update is to align with Public Health (COVID-19 General) Order 2022, effective from 11th March 2022.

 The Library has instituted an Action Plan for persons presenting with COVID-19 symptoms.

-Any staff, volunteers, or visitors who present as unwell will be asked to have a temperature check, and if above 37.5°C will be asked to leave and be referred for COVID-19 testing.
-Any individual who is asked to leave for this reason will be provided with a disposable mask if they do not have their own.
-People will not be able to return to the Library until the test is cleared and symptoms have subsided.
+Any staff or contractor, volunteer, or visitor who present as unwell will be asked to leave and be referred for COVID-19 testing.
+People will not be able to return to the Library until symptoms have subsided.

-The majority of Library staff continue to work from home with primarily front-facing personnel onsite who have received appropriate training in relation to staying away from work when sick, physical distancing, cleaning requirements and managing sick visitors.
+Front-facing personnel onsite have received appropriate training in relation to staying away from work when sick, physical distancing, wearing masks, cleaning requirements and managing sick visitors.

 Conditions of entry